-The ex-RAF base of Biggin Hill was an active Fighter Command airfield during the Battle of Britain and was home to Spitfire squadrons.
-Now you can
+flights take place at the ex-RAF airfield of Biggin Hill which was an active Fighter Command airfield during the Battle of Britain and was home to Spitfire squadrons during the Second World War.

 Biggin Hill Airport, Kent